unsloppy

 Premise

-A first-page sample to test voice and momentum.
+A few paragraphs to test voice and momentum.

 More in AI Story Generator